getMoreBrain/bitmark-parser-generator/README.md

 ![Build & Test](https://github.com/getMoreBrain/bitmark-generator/actions/workflows/build-test.yml/badge.svg?branch=main)

+NOTE: THIS PROJECT IS NOT YET PRODUCTION READY.

-A bitmark generator using an Abstract Syntax Tree (AST).
+A bitmark parser and generator using an Abstract Syntax Tree (AST) and Peggy.js.

+Use this package to:
+- parse bitmark markup in NodeJS or the browser.
-Use this package to programmatically create bitmark or convert between bitmark formats.
+- programmatically create or modify bitmark.
+- validate and prettify bitmark.

 ## Installation